Convention History and Awards

 After venues are considered, we reach out to the local NDSC affiliate parent organization.
 No brainer – right?
 Wrong!
-Many local affiliates struggle with meeting their everyday goals and initiatives, so when the NDSC calls and asks how they feel about recruiting 500 volunteers and raising $15,000…they aren’t always able to commit.
-Thankfully, most affiliates are up for the challenge and are willing to accept the Host Committee roles and responsibilities.
+Many local affiliates struggle with meeting their everyday goals and initiatives, so when the NDSC calls and asks how they feel about recruiting 500 volunteers and helping secure sponsorships, they aren’t always able to commit.
+Thankfully, most affiliates are up for the challenge.
+We expand the reach to affiliates from all over the state to help fill the Host Committee roles and responsibilities.

 Why so many volunteers you ask?
 Again, it’s complicated!
 Volunteers are the key to pulling off a successful convention weekend for the more than 3,500 participants.
 Key roles like manning the registration table, stuffing tote bags, checking in volunteers, hosting workshop rooms, and collecting evaluations are just a few areas of need.
 The largest number of volunteers are needed to support the Youth & Adults Conference and Kids’ Camp, each requiring more than 100 people daily.
 Both of these run much more smoothly when volunteers have experience working with people with Down syndrome and are able to volunteer for multiple days.
 (The NDSC volunteer coordinator works side-by-side with the local volunteer committee to ensure all volunteers are recruited, confirmed and trained in time for the convention.)